 The real estate investments consist of direct private equity and unlisted investee funds that hold real estate properties.
-The direct private debt relates to shareholder loans to one of the investee funds.
+The direct private debt investment held at December 31, 2016 related to shareholder loans to one of the investee funds.
 The fair value of the direct private equity and unlisted investee funds is determined by the sum of the fair value of the net assets of the entities.
 The direct private debt investments are valued at fair value less any provision for impairment.